crtheisen/lol-mastery-analysis/README.md

 Root contains the following:

-- The <code>README</code> you're reading now!
+- The <code>README</code> you're reading now.
-- The python scripts that makeup the backend
+- The python scripts that makeup the backend.
-- Our verification text file
+- Our verification text file.
-- The deployable <code>web.zip</code> file of our public-facing app
+- The deployable <code>web.zip</code> file of our public-facing app.
 - Notably missing: a file called <code>api_key</code> that contains a Riot API key.
-If you'd like to run this application, you'll need to make your own.
+If you'd like to run this application, you'll need to make your own and place it at root.

 ####Data

 This folder contains the files that support the creation and evaluation of our metrics.
 The files on GitHub represent mastery data from Masters/Challenger players and metric calculations from April 25th, 2016.
 These files can be regenerated using the backend scripts at any time, though some differences should be expected in the final results.
+We also can't guarantee that the scripts will work once the next champion is added (until we get around to making the backend handle champion additions seamlessly).

 ####Static_Data